 - 1/2 cup pepper jack cheese shredded (Daiya for vegan)

-- 6–8 grain-free tortillas (you can make ours or Siete brand is also excellent)
+- 6–8 grain-free tortillas (you can make ours or Siete brand has a nut-free, grain-free version)

 - pickled red onion and cilantro sprigs for garnish and lemon or lime wedges